-Florida State University physicists are using photon-proton collisions to capture particles in an unexplored energy region, yielding new insights into the matter that binds parts of the nucleus together.
+Photon-proton collisions are being used by physicists at Florida State University to capture particles in an undiscovered energy range, revealing fresh insights into the substance that holds the nucleus together.

 “We want to understand not just the nucleus, but everything that makes up the nucleus,” said FSU Professor of Physics Paul Eugenio.
 “We’re working to understand the particles and forces that make up our world.”

 FSU’s hadronic physics group is a leading member of the GlueX Collaboration at the U.S. Department of Energy’s Thomas Jefferson National Accelerator Facility.
 The group ran highly sophisticated experiments around the clock for months at a time over several years starting in 2016.
-Their main goal is to ferret out new information about the material — called the gluonic field — that ties together quarks.
-Quarks are fundamental particles that create protons and neutrons.
+Their primary objective is to discover new knowledge on the substance, known as the gluonic field, that binds quarks together.
+Quarks are the basic particles from which protons and neutrons are created.

 In a new paper published in Physical Review Letters, the hadronic physics group at Florida State University and their collaborators laid out the first-ever measurements of a subatomic particle — called the J/psi particle — created out of the energy in the photon-proton collisions.